Forced Marriage

 • Somalia

-However, it is a largely hidden crime, so statistics may not reflect the full scale of the abuse.
+However, forced marriage is a largely hidden crime, so statistics may not reflect the full scale of the abuse.

 Additional vulnerabilities

 Forced marriage can be hard to identify as families may not talk about their plans.
-Girls and boys can both be victims, however, some groups are more vulnerable and these include children and young people:
+Both girls and boys can be victims, however, some groups are more vulnerable, and these include children and young people:

 • with learning difficulties;